ZohaibMk04/wirefugue/README.md

 ## Featured Technologies
 - Akka actors and streams for filtering and event generation at sensor hosts
 - Kafka for multiplexing packet and event data from sensors and distributing to analysis and storage hosts
-- Vaadin for front-end display and charts
+- Play for front-end management and monitoring
-- Scaladin for facilitating Vaadin development in Scala

 In the previous course we implemented a parser and analyzer for libpcap capture files.
 This work should provide a stepping-stone to live and historical network analysis.

+### Why Kafka
 We chose Apache Kafka as an enabling technology for the following reasons:

 - Kafka fits the reactive paradigm (event-driven, scalable, fault-tolerant ...)